 You will be helped onto the x-ray table and helped to lie on your stomach with a pillow under your belly.
-Using a special x-ray machine (fluoroscopy), your doctor will locate where he or she will place the epidural to inject the steroid.
+Using fluoroscopy, a type of x-ray, your doctor will locate where he or she will place the epidural to inject the steroid.
 When the correct location is found, a medication will be used to numb your skin.
 You may feel a small pinprick followed by a burning sensation.
 Your doctor will then insert the epidural in the area where he or she will inject the medication.
-Once your doctor is sure that the needle is correctly placed, the steroid will be injected.
+Once your doctor is sure that the needle is correctly placed, he or she will inject the steroid.
 The needle will be removed and a bandage will be placed over the injection site.

 This procedure takes 45 to 60 minutes to complete.